mdekauwe/pygday/README.rst

 Installation
 =============

-They code has been written such that it has very few dependancies, in fact only one!
+The code has been written such that it has very few dependancies, in fact only one!
 Python can be easily installed on all machines (see below).
 The dependancies are:

 * `configobj <http://www.voidspace.org.uk/python/configobj.html>`_